vectorgrp/XCPlite/tools/bintool/README.md

 When updating a BIN file from Intel-Hex data (`--apply-hex`), the tool enforces strict validation:

 ### 1. EPK Segment Protection
-If the first segment is named "epk", its size and content must exactly match between BIN and HEX files.
+If the first segment is named 'epk', its size and content must exactly match between BIN and HEX files.
 This prevents incompatible firmware updates.

 ### 2. Complete Segment Coverage
 HEX data must completely cover each BIN segment.
 Partial segment updates are rejected to prevent calibration data corruption.